Shin Min-a: 2003–2011: Rising popularity and breakthrough

-As Shin entered her mid-twenties, she began showcasing more maturity in her choice of roles.
-In Go Go 70s, Shin played a sexy counterculture singer and won numerous accolades for her portrayal.
+In the 2008 film Go Go 70s, Shin played a sexy counterculture singer and won numerous accolades for her portrayal.
 She then acted as an unfaithful wife in The Naked Kitchen, and a cynical young woman in search of her father in Sisters on the Road, a critically acclaimed indie film which also stars fellow actress and close friend Gong Hyo-jin.
-But Shin became best known for her portrayals of supernatural horror icons revamped into endearingly innocent yet spunky heroines in the rom-com My Girlfriend Is a Gumiho (2010), and the historical drama Arang and the Magistrate (2012).
+But Shin became best known for her portrayals of supernatural horror icons revamped into endearingly innocent yet spunky heroines in the rom-com My Girlfriend Is a Gumiho (2010).

+2012–2021: Leading roles and international success

+Shin starred in the historical drama Arang and the Magistrate (2012).
 After appearing in The X, a 2013 spy thriller short film directed by Kim Jee-woon, Shin returned to the big screen in 2014 with Gyeongju, an introspective arthouse romance opposite Park Hae-il.
 This was followed by the romantic comedy film My Love, My Bride, where she and Jo Jung-suk played a newly married couple; it was a remake of the same-titled 1990 hit that starred Choi Jin-sil and Park Joong-hoon.

 In 2015, Shin and So Ji-sub were cast in the romantic comedy series Oh My Venus.
 For her character, an overweight lawyer, Shin underwent a three-hour makeup/prosthetic session every shoot.
 At the 2015 KBS Drama Awards, Shin won the Excellence Award, the Best Actress in a Miniseries award, and the Best Couple Award with So Ji-sub.
 She also won the Outstanding Korean Actress award at the 11th Seoul International Drama Awards.
 In 2016, Shin was cast opposite Lee Je-hoon in the fantasy melodrama Tomorrow, With You, portraying a 30-year-old amateur photographer who finds out that her better half can time travel.
 The drama was fully pre-produced and premiered in February 2017.